kubevirt/kubevirt/docs/cluster-configuration.md

 Additional information: [LibvirtXMLCPUModel](https://wiki.openstack.org/wiki/LibvirtXMLCPUModel)

-### sriovLiveMigration Feature Gate

-Set the `sriovLiveMigration` feature gate in order to allow migrating a virtual machine with SRIOV interfaces.
-When enabled virt-launcher pods of virtual machines with SRIOV interfaces run with CAP_SYS_RESOURCE capability.
-This may degrade virt-launcher security.

-**Default**: `true`

 ### enableCommonBootImageImport Feature Gate

 Set the `enableCommonBootImageImport` feature gate to `false` in order to disable the common golden images in the cluster